Chicago (NB) Citation Style Guide

 (Sounds like a bonus, but is it?)

-Second, notes and bibliography system (that is the most popular one for sure) gives students an extra headache.
+Second, the notes and bibliography system (that is the most popular one for sure) gives students an extra headache.

 Why?